-These regulations apply to the education, exams and examination for the full-time Master's study programme in Psychology, hereinafter referred to as the study programme.
+These regulations apply to the education, exams and examination for the fulltime Master's Psychology study programme, hereinafter referred to as the study programme.
 The study programme is offered by the Faculty of Psychology and Neuroscience, hereinafter referred to as the Faculty.

 The regulations have been established by the Faculty Board, following a recommendation from the Educational Programme Committee and after consent was obtained from or after consultation with the Faculty Council.
-These regulations will take effect on 1 September 2022 for the 2022/2023 academic year.
+These regulations will take effect on 1 September 2023 for the 2023/2024 academic year.
 These regulations also apply to students from other programmes, faculties or institutions of higher education, insofar as they follow components of the programme to which these Education and Examination Regulations apply.